ganehag/open-modbusgateway/README.md

 I took matters into my own hands and, in my spare time, created an open-source version that addresses these limitations and is specifically tailored to our needs.

-The software is written in C and is based on the [libmodbus](https://libmodbus.org/) library.

 # Protocol